 A working knowledge of electrical theory and practice is useful for wood workers.

-Electricity is the flow of electrons in a conductor which provides among numerous applications including communications, heating, cooling, light and motive power to machines.
+Electricity is the flow of electrons in a conductor which supports numerous applications including communications, heating, cooling, light and motive power to machines.

 TERMINOLOGY

-CABLES - carry the electrical current and have a voltage and amperage (load) rating.
+CABLES - carry the electrical current and have a voltage (insulation) and amperage (load) rating.

 CONDUCTORS - conduct electricity very well and are typically made of a metal best suited to efficiently, affordably and safely do this job.
 Copper, aluminium and brass are common.
 One of the best conductors is gold used on plated printed circuit board connectors - a couple of atoms thick however.
 The elements with the fewest electrons in their outer shell are the best conductors.
 Conductor cables have a maximum voltage rating up to which the plastic insulating material will protect users and a rated load capacity.